resmio/nslocapysation/README.md

 nslocapysation
 ============

-Replace the good ol' genstrings-command with an actually useful python-script
+Replace the good ol' genstrings-command with an actually useful python-script.

 Usage
 ---